AshotZaqoyan/Lyumi/docker/anythingllm.md

 * Always use strong passwords
 * Keep your API keys safe
 * Set up reverse proxy for production (e.g. Nginx with HTTPS)
-* Regularly back up your volumes (`ollama_data`, `anythingllm_storage`)
+* Regularly back up your volumes (`anythingllm_storage`)

 ---

-🎉 **You're all set!** You now have a full local AI assistant powered by AnythingLLM + Ollama.
+🎉 **You're all set!** You now have a full local AI assistant powered by AnythingLLM with OpenAI.
 Enjoy embedding-rich conversations with custom documents in a secure, private environment.
-Now you can go [here](../README.md) and continue.